 The final poster design with the AR 3D Terracotta Warrior.

-People who saw the Terracotta Warrior around cities were given a coin with the hashtag #lostwarrior.
+People who saw the Terracotta Warrior around the city were given a coin with the hashtag #lostwarrior.
 When users of Instagram tagged the warrior, the location would populate on the Asian Art Museum microsite.
 A Facebook and Twitter feed also was used to populate the site with the warrior's location.

 After all the other components of the museum were set and staged the final creative was to cover the Asian Art Museum walls with the Terrocatta exhibit art.
 The front of the building had massive flags, while the sides of the museum had the poster art indicating the entrance to the museum.

-Other banners also wrapped Muni busses and lined the Bart stations and flag poles all around San Francisco.
+Other banners also wrapped Muni busses and lined Bart stations and flag poles all around San Francisco-Oakland.

 Maria Montessori International AcademyPrint Design, Rebrand, Web Design